pluralsight/guides/published/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 ## _Ionic 2_ + _AngularFire2_ = **Awesomeness**!

+> NOTE: This post was written in 2016, but last updated Nov, 23rd 2017.

-[In this year's I/O conference](https://events.google.com/io2016/), Google introduced the [new version of firebase](https://firebase.google.com/) and all the goodies that came with it; from analytics integration to admob to monetize your apps, it has everything.
+<a href="https://events.google.com/io2016/" target="_blank">In 2016 I/O conference</a>, Google introduced the <a href="https://firebase.google.com/" target="_blank">new version of firebase</a> and all the goodies that came with it; from analytics integration to admob to monetize your apps, it has everything.

-As soon as they announced the big update, [David East](https://twitter.com/_davideast) and [Jeff Cross](https://twitter.com/jeffbcross) started working really hard in making [AngularFire2](https://angularfire2.com/api/) compatible with the new services.
+As soon as they announced the big update, <a href="https://twitter.com/_davideast" target="_blank">David East</a> and <a href="https://twitter.com/jeffbcross" target="_blank">Jeff Cross</a> started working really hard in making <a href="https://github.com/angular/angularfire2/" target="_blank">AngularFire2</a> compatible with the new services.

-For [ionic framework](https://ionicframework.com) developers this means we get a really great library that integrates deeply with the framework, facilitating app creation.
+For <a href="https://ionicframework.com" target="_blank">ionic framework</a> developers this means we get a really great library that integrates deeply with the framework, facilitating app creation.

 I have been using **AngularFire2** for over a month now and I find it fascinating how quickly I'm building my apps now.